NEW RESOURCE! Check out this MCAT Study Plan Database that pre-med UConn senior Zach Giguere compiled over the Fall 2022 semester.

 The Medical College Admission Test (MCAT) is one of four main components in an individual’s application to medical school.
 The majority of schools will either count the best set of scores or the most recent set of scores, but all scores will be reviewed.
 Applicants are welcome to take the MCAT more than once, but they should be aware that each attempt will be seen and taken into account by schools; therefore, it is important to be prepared.

-The MCAT is offered 22 – 24 times a year, beginning with a few times in January and then is consistently offered from March through September.
+The MCAT will be offered 30 times in 2023, beginning with a few times in January and then is consistently offered from March through September.
 Visit the AAMC’s website for testing dates, scheduling deadlines and score release dates.

 While MCAT scores are not required for your primary application to be verified, admissions committees will generally not review an applicant’s file until scores are available–even if all three other application components noted above have been received.
 Please note that scores are released approximately one month after the date of any scheduled exam.